 A URL (Uniform Resource Locator) is the string of characters you type into a web browser to visit a particular website or web page.
 When creating a small business website, understanding how to build SEO-friendly URLs is important.

 Web page URLs can affect your search engine presentation, user experience, and branding.
-Here’s a straightforward guide to URL best practices.
+Here’s a straightforward guide to URL best practices and structure for SEO.

 Here we look at best practices for URL paths.
 The path points to a specific resource on your website.
 For example, in the URL https://www.collaborada.com/blog/small-business-seo, “/blog/small-business-seo” is the path and points to an article on our website on the topic of small business SEO tips.